Robert Wallace Webb

 Robert Wallace Webb (November 2, 1909 – March 4, 1984) was a professor of geology at the University of California, Los Angeles, and during World War II was Coordinator of Veterans Affairs for the University of California system.
 After World War II, Santa Barbara State College became a branch of the University of California and he transferred there in 1948 where he was one of the original professors of earth science at the University of California, Santa Barbara (UCSB).

-He was particularly interested in mineralogy and in spite of many different administrative assignments he always returned to the classroom.
-He loved mentoring students and enjoyed teaching beginning course interesting lower division students to major Geology.
-He loved the Sierra Nevada where he was in his element.
+He was particularly interested in mineralogy and, despite his many administrative assignments, continued teaching throughout his career.
+He taught introductory geology courses and mentored students, particularly those in the lower division who were considering majoring in geology.
+He also held a deep appreciation for the Sierra Nevada.

 Honours and awards

 The Robert Wallace Webb Award is given in his name by the Far Western Section of the National Association of Geoscience Teachers.
 The Earth Sciences building at the UCSB campus in Goleta is named Webb Hall for him and his contributions to the Earth Science program and students at UCSB.